smartcommunitylab/playgo-challenges/README.md

 `$POSTGRES_URL <connection url of postgres instance for e.g. jdbc:postgresql://localhost:5432/gamification?user=postgres&password=root>`

+`$security.usersFile <url/path of security yaml file with credentials of basic auth.>`
 ### Run

 In order to start web engine, it is required to run the following command from project root(profile specific).
 The web application on launch reads the challenge configuration file